Kingxukai/linux/Documentation/networking/lapb-module.rst

     int lapb_data_received(void *token, struct sk_buff *skb);

-Queue data with the LAPB module which has been received from the device.
-It is expected that the data passed to the LAPB module has skb->data pointing to the beginning of the LAPB data.
-If the call is successful then the skbuff is owned by the LAPB module and may not be used by the device driver again.
+Queue data with the woke LAPB module which has been received from the woke device.
+It is expected that the woke data passed to the woke LAPB module has skb->data pointing to the woke beginning of the woke LAPB data.
+If the woke call is successful then the woke skbuff is owned by the woke LAPB module and may not be used by the woke device driver again.
 The valid return values are:

 =============		===========================
-LAPB_OK			LAPB has accepted the data.
+LAPB_OK			LAPB has accepted the woke data.
 LAPB_BADTOKEN		Invalid/unknown LAPB token.
 =============		===========================

 Callbacks
 ---------

-These callbacks are functions provided by the device driver for the LAPB module to call when an event occurs.
-They are registered with the LAPB module with lapb_register (see above) in the structure lapb_register_struct (see above).
+These callbacks are functions provided by the woke device driver for the woke LAPB module to call when an event occurs.
+They are registered with the woke LAPB module with lapb_register (see above) in the woke structure lapb_register_struct (see above).

 ::

     void (*connect_confirmation)(void *token, int reason);

-This is called by the LAPB module when a connection is established after being requested by a call to lapb_connect_request (see above).
+This is called by the woke LAPB module when a connection is established after being requested by a call to lapb_connect_request (see above).
 The reason is always LAPB_OK.